RomanPilyushin/Privatbank/README.md

 #### RSS

-You can check the H2 database using the browser.
+You can check the rss-feed of the application using the endpoint.

 - URL: [http://localhost:8080/h2-console/](http://localhost:8080/h2-console/)

-This links provides H2 Console.

 ![img_2.png](img_2.png)

 #### H2 Console

-You can check the rss-feed of the application using the endpoint.
+You can check the H2 database using the browser.

 - URL: [http://localhost:8080/api/tasks/rss](http://localhost:8080/api/tasks/rss)

-This endpoint provides rss-feed.

 ![img_3.png](img_3.png)